Home About Us Sign Up Schedule Trip Details Other Events Photos Articles Links Bike Shops

 Bridgehampton - Watermill

 LIE Exit 70.
 South to Route 27 (Sunrise Highway).
 East, through Southampton and Watermill to Bridgehampton.
-Turn right on School Street (between Bridgehampton Community House and the Candy Kitchen).
+The Candy Kitchen will be on the right.
+Google map of location of the Candy Kitchen: https://goo.gl/maps/2B6eV Turn right on School Street (between Bridgehampton Community House and the Candy Kitchen).
 Make the first left into the municipal parking lot, and park in the back of the lot.
 Distance from Commack is 60 miles; driving time is 90 minutes.
 Arrive by 10:00am.
 Ride at 10:30am.
 20 miles.
 Flat.
 4 hours.

 The Nissequogue is a tidal river, which means that the current changes direction as the tides change.
 The trip will be timed so that we will be paddling in one direction, with the current.
 Canoes should be reserved on an individual basis in advance by calling Bob's Canoe Rental at (631)269-9761.
+You can inquire about rates when you call.
 Mention that you'd like to start with George Waldbusser, as per the schedule below.
 You must have a partner to rent a canoe.
 Or, you could rent a kayak to paddle solo.
-If you wish to try to find another person looking for a partner, send an email through the Yahoo Group by clicking here: BikeAroundLongIsland@yahoogroups.com.
+Then there are 2-person kayaks.
+If you wish to try to find another person looking for a partner, send an email to bikearoundlongisland@groups.io.
 Trail Boss is not responsible for the results of any partnerships thus arranged.

 FAQs (compliments of Bob)